 - Headlamp: Hiking to a fire lookout during sunrise or sunset is, in my opinion, the best way to do them.
 Bring a headlamp like the Black Diamond Spot.

-- Rain Jacket: Weather can change quickly in Washington.
+- Rain Jacket: The weather can change quickly in Washington.
 Bring a rain jacket just in case.
-Also, if there are a million mosquitos on the trail, rain jackets will prevent bits.
-I love the Black Diamond Stormline Stretch Shell.
+Also, if there are a million mosquitoes on the trail, rain jackets will prevent bites.

-- Snacks: Bring plenty of food on the trial!
+- Snacks: Bring plenty of food on the trip!
 Between the exertion and the sun, you will burn lots of calories.
 Avoid feeling sick on the trail by bringing protein-packed snacks.

 Pack It Up